k-cross/blog/src/lib/content/posts/ai_agents.md

 _Hybrid retrieval_ combines sparse and dense, which is what ZeroClaw does, but the _fusion strategy_ matters a lot.
 Linear score combination (summing independent scores), learned re-rankers (separate ML models used to score), reciprocal rank fusion (unifying the order between different sets) all produce meaningfully different results.

 _Graph retrieval_ is storing memories as nodes in a knowledge graph with typed edges (person → works_at → company, event → caused → event), known as a property graph.
 Retrieval then becomes a graph traversal rather than similarity search, which handles multi-hop reasoning much better.
 This is a good mechanism for looking at relevant content nearby some deterministic location on the graph, but finding the first starting point when unknown is an entirely different problem.
-Knowing where to start the search on a graph can be a problem.

 _Retrieval with reranking_ is a two-stage process where a fast retriever gets a large candidate set, then a slower, more accurate model reranks the candidates.
 The distinction matters because it decouples recall (getting relevant things in the candidate set) from precision (putting the most relevant things first).
-This is similar than the _fusion strategy_ above.
+This is similar to the _fusion strategy_ above.

 _Recursive retrieval_ is a pattern used when a main agent might have a large set of memories but it doesn't know which ones are relevant.
 It creates a different coordinating agent to spin up a bunch of different agents to basically go through each memory one by one and determine if it's relevant.
 This has been shown to be more effective than RAG systems, particularly when data is chunked.